“Stellenbosch is famous for three things: its wine, its university (30,000 students) and its oak trees,” said Ian.

 Booking this Stellenbosch wine tour

-Stellenbosch wineries:
+Stellenbosch wineries

-The five wineries selected for your Stellenbosch wine tasting tour may change from day to day.
 But Wine Flies aims to always include at least a couple of small, off-the-radar boutique wineries you might not have heard about or couldn’t otherwise visit on your own.

-You won’t go hungry on this Stellenbosch wine tasting tour.
 A hearty lunch (with more wine!) is included.
-(Our lunch: vegetable soup, grilled sausages, chicken kebabs, potato salad, green salad and, as if we weren’t full by then, grilled cheese-and-tomato sandwiches.)
-Throughout the day, you’ll be nibbling on cured meats, cheeses and chocolates too.
+Our lunch: vegetable soup, grilled sausages, chicken kebabs, potato salad, green salad and, as if we weren’t full by then, grilled cheese-and-tomato sandwiches.

 Pick-up from your Cape Town hotel is sometime after 8:00 am.
 You’ll arrive for your first wine tasting in Stellenbosch about 10:00 am.
 Drop-off back to your hotel is around 5:00 pm.